The evolution of binary neutron star post-merger remnants: a review: Short-lived, hypermassive neutron stars

 Kilonova emission is a direct result of radioactive decay of heavy elements produced by the merger ejecta.
 As this review deals specifically with the merger remnant, rather than the merger itself, we do not review the physics of kilonovae emission directly.
 Instead, we focus on the effects the hypermassive remnant's lifetime, dynamics, and evolution have on the kilonova and other electromagnetic emission channels.
 For reviews of kilonova itself, see e.g., Refs.~\cite{fernandez16, metzger17}.

-The ejecta in a neutron star merger can be broadly split into two categories: dynamical ejecta produced in the merger itself, and the (secular) outflow from the accretion disc formed around the remnant object.
+The ejecta in a neutron star merger can be broadly split into two categories: dynamical ejecta produced in the merger itself, and the (secular) outflow from the accretion disk formed around the remnant object.
 We note that there may be additional sub-dominant channels that contribute to the total ejecta.
 Both the amount of ejecta and its properties (velocity and electron fraction) are intrinsically connected to binary parameters and the fate of the merger remnant, with the electron fraction being perhaps the most critical as it directly impacts what elements can be synthesised and therefore the color of the kilonova.

-Dynamical ejecta usually constitutes two sources: shock-heated ejecta from the contact interface between the two merging neutron stars distributed isotropically, and spiral arms from the tidal interactions in the merger which is predominantly in the equatorial plane.
-The total quantity of dynamical ejecta depends sensitively on the fate of the merger remnant and the binary mass ratio, if the remnant promptly collapses into a black hole, there will be little shock-heated ejecta, as the region is promptly swallowed up~\cite{bauswein13b, ciolfi17, radice18b}.
+Dynamical ejecta usually constitutes two sources: shock-heated ejecta from the contact interface between the two merging neutron stars and spiral arms from the tidal interactions in the merger.
+The former following a $\sin^{2} \theta$ distribution with respect to the polar angle~\citeg{perego17}, while the latter is launched predominantly in the equatorial plane~\citeg{bernuzzi20}.
+The total quantity of dynamical ejecta depends sensitively on the fate of the merger remnant and the binary mass ratio~\citeg{bauswein13b, lehner16}, if the remnant promptly collapses into a black hole, there will be little shock-heated ejecta, as the region is promptly swallowed up~\cite{bauswein13b, ciolfi17, radice18b}.
 In general, asymmetric binaries tend to produce more ejecta~\cite{rezzola10,bauswein13b}.
-However, we emphasise that this relationship is not wel understood quantitatively.
+However, we emphasise that this relationship is not well understood quantitatively.
 Numerical simulations suggest that the total dynamical ejecta in a merger is in the range of $10^{-4}-10^{-2} M_{\odot}$ with velocities in the range $0.1-0.3$c~\cite[see e.g.,][]{hotokezaka13} and a broad electron fraction distribution, $Y_{e} \sim 0.1 - 0.4$~\cite{radice16} which dictates what elements can be synthesised from this ejecta, potentially up to an atomic mass number, $A\sim195$~\cite{wanajo14,martin15}.
 We note that this is an area of active research, with significant uncertainties in many critical nuclear reaction quantities~\cite{zhu20}.